Frequently Asked Questions

 We typically interview approximately 100 individuals each year.

-We begin our interview process in November and finish by early January.
-Formal interviews will be scheduled on Mondays and Thursdays.
-Interviewees will arrive at 7:30 am for breakfast.
-They will meet with three attending physicians and have a tour of the Lahey Hospital & Medical Center, followed by lunch and, finally, a 1-on-1 meeting with the program director.
+Interviews start by the end of October and finish by early January.
+Interviews are held on Mondays and Thursdays.
+Interviewees should arrive at 7:30 am for breakfast.
+They will meet with three attending physicians, have a tour of the facility, lunch with residents, and a 1-on-1 meeting with the program director.
 Interviewees are invited to a pre-interview dinner with residents at a local restaurant.

 Invitations are issued after all application documents are received in ERAS.
 Thus, we urge early completion of all of the ERAS documents, including letters of recommendation, as we have a limited number of interview spots and we cannot offer every qualified candidate an interview.
 Delays in submitting your ERAS materials may put you at a disadvantage for gaining an interview spot.